-This lack of transparency poses a significant challenge for alternative investments.
-In addition to offering financial gain, alternative investments also provide a profit.
-Nevertheless, this profit is regarded as a capital gain.
-The value of art pieces tends to appreciate over time, and this trend is expected to continue in the long term.
-In contrast to classical investments, which are solely financial products, alternative investments offer additional factors that enhance their value.
-These include the pleasure or passion for collecting, aesthetic pleasure and art appreciation, and refugee value.
-It is not feasible to invest in art in the same manner as one would invest in other financial instruments.
+Investing in art in the same manner as investing in other financial instruments is not feasible.
 There are numerous factors to consider before art can be considered as a viable investment option.
 Unlike other liquid assets, art cannot be accessed at any given moment and cannot be sold without assuming a loss.
 However, in certain cases, a loss may be offset by subsequent profit, depending on the timing of the acquisition of the artwork in question.
 In light of the aforementioned considerations, it is prudent to conduct an investment purchase in art only with capital that is not required in the near term.
 (Espel Aldámiz-Echevarría, 2013).
 Furthermore, the diverse profiles of art buyers will be examined, including their distinctive characteristics, expectations, and motivations for acquiring art, which is often perceived as an effective investment.